-This four-part story by Stephen Wyatt is the last story of Season 25 of the classic ‘Doctor Who’.
+This four-part story by Stephen Wyatt is the last story of Season 25 of the classic ‘Doctor Who’ series.
 It stars Sylvester McCoy as the Doctor and Sophie Aldred as Ace.
-It was meant to be the second story of that season, but due to a troubled production in making the story it eventually became the finale.
+It was meant to be the second story of that season, but due to a troubled production in making the story, it eventually became the finale.

-Stephen Wyatt has written for ‘Doctor Who’ before when he wrote ‘Paradise Towers’ for Season 24.
+Stephen Wyatt has written for ‘Doctor Who’ before since he wrote ‘Paradise Towers’ for Season 24.
 I enjoyed that story, even if other fans don’t.
-But with this one, I didn’t receive the same enjoyment as I didn’t quite follow what was going on and the story was do with playing on the minds and such.
+But with this one, I didn’t receive the same enjoyment since I didn’t quite follow what was going on and the story was to do with playing on the minds and such.

-But it was interesting as I re-watched it for the third time and I was getting a clear idea about who the real enemies were and what the Psychic Circus was for by the time the Gods of Ragnarok were revealed.
-The design and atmosphere of the circus and the tent was pretty good throughout in this.
+But it was interesting as I re-watched it for the third time and I was getting a clear idea about who the real enemies were and what the Psychic Circus was all about by the time the Gods of Ragnarok were revealed.
+The design and the atmosphere of the circus and the tent were pretty good throughout this story.

-I’ve met Dee Sadler who played Flowerchild in ‘The Greatest Show in the Galaxy’ at the ‘Time Warp’ convention in Weston-super-Mare, July 2014.
-I had a signed photograph from her as Flowerchild and told her how I felt about this story.
+I’ve met Dee Sadler who played Flowerchild in ‘The Greatest Show In The Galaxy’ at the ‘Time Warp’ convention in Weston-super-Mare, July 2014.
+I had a signed photograph from her as Flowerchild and I told her how I felt about this story.
 She sympathised saying that she didn’t fully understand it either.

 As I said before, this story suffered a troubled production.
 After finishing the location work on the story, the production team returned to find the BBC studios infected with asbestos (a harmful disease from building materials).
 This meant the story would be cancelled with no studio work done.

 But producer John Nathan-Turner wouldn’t give up, as he decided that ‘the show must go on’.
-Fortunately with the story being set in a tent at a circus, the production team soon found a car park at BBC Elstree studio.
-The team finished the story by filming all of the interior scenes there in a tent.
+Fortunately with the story being set inside a tent at a circus, the production team soon found a car park at BBC Elstree studio.
+The team finished the story by filming all of the interior scenes inside a tent there.

 Sylvester McCoy is great as the Doctor in this adventure.
 I enjoyed Sylvester’s performance and how he gets to be mysterious.
 He’s intrigued by what’s going on when he and Ace go to the Psychic Circus.
 He senses a strange evil when they’re making their way to the circus and is determined to find out.

-I liked the connection that Sylvester’s Doctor makes with Mags in the story and how he works things out as to what’s going on with the Psychic Circus.
-I liked it when he confronts the Gods of Ragnarok at the end of the story.
-Sylvester gets to do his performing acts and comedic stand-ups in this story.
+I liked the connection that Sylvester’s Doctor has with Mags in the story and how he works things out as to what’s going on with the Psychic Circus.
+I liked it when he confronted the Gods of Ragnarok at the end of the story.
+Sylvester gets to do his performing acts and comedic stand-ups in the story.

 Sophie Aldred is amazing as Ace in this adventure.
 I agree with Ace about her not liking clowns.
-I don’t much care for them either, even if they do comedic acts with their acts.
-I like how Ace gets to confront her fears in this story when meeting clowns and how she gets to be resourceful in this tale.
+I don’t care much for them either, even if they do comedic antics with their acts.
+I like how Ace gets to confront her fears in this adventure when she meets clowns and how she gets to be pretty resourceful.

-Ace sometimes gets split up from the Doctor and finds things out for herself about what’s going on in this adventure.
+Ace sometimes gets split up from the Doctor and she finds things out for herself about what’s going on in this adventure.
 She acquires one of Flowerchild’s ear-rings during the course of this story and she gets to meet Bellboy and Deadbeat.
-She also fights with one bus conductor robot in this adventure.
+She also has a fight with a robot bus conductor in this adventure.

 T. P. McKenna guest stars as Captain Cook.
 The Captain was an interesting character in this story, although I don’t fully understand his motives.
-He starts being a comedic-like bore before revealing to be a malicious, selfish person as he seems to know more on what’s going on with the Psychic Circus.
+He starts off being a comedic-like bore before he’s revealed to be a malicious and selfish person as he seems to know more about what’s going on with the Psychic Circus.

 Ian Reddington guest stars as the Chief Clown.
 Ian would go on to appear in ‘Coronation Street’ after this.
 I liked Ian’s performance as a Clown.
 He has a cheery smile, but underneath he’s an evil person.
-I’m not sure what the Chief Clown’s motives are, but I liked the relish Ian puts into his performance.
+I’m not sure what the Chief Clown’s motives were, but I liked the relish Ian put into his performance.

 The cast also includes Ricco Ross as the Ringmaster; Deborah Manship as Morgana; Daniel Peacock as Nord and Gian Sammarco as Whizz Kid.
 There’s also Christopher Guard as Bellboy; Chris Jury as Deadbeat and Dee Sadler as Flowerchild.
 There’s also Peggy Mount as the Stallslady who I enjoyed.

-The audience for the Psychic Circus is very strange, as there are only three people.
-They are a father; mother and daughter trio.
-David Ashford plays the Dad; Janet Hargreaves as the Mum and Kathryn Ludlow as the Little Girl.
+The audience for the Psychic Circus is very strange as there are only three people.
+They’re a father; mother and daughter trio.
+David Ashford plays the Dad; Janet Hargreaves plays the Mum and Kathryn Ludlow plays the Little Girl.
 It turns out that these three are really the Gods of Ragnarok in human form.